alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Plot final clustering of all cells
+Plot final clustering of all cells.

 ```R
 m2$plotGeneModules(